marcusoftnet/marcusoftnet.github.io/_posts/2015-03-05-coffeescript---what-ive-should-have-done.md

 ---
 layout: post
-title: "CoffeeScript - what I've should have done"
+title: CoffeeScript - what I've should have done
-author: "Marcus Hammarberg"
+author: Marcus Hammarberg
 date: 2015-03-05 09:57:09
 tags:
  - Javascript